Ryan Reynolds on ‘Deadpool,’ diversity, and the secrets of successful marketing

 Over subsequent years he watched in increasing horror as police killings of unarmed Black Americans continued, and began focusing his philanthropy on social justice—including a pair of $1 million donations he and Lively made last year to the NAACP Legal Defense Fund and the Young Center for Immigrant Children’s Rights.
 It’s a topic he’s reluctant to talk about, in part because he worries that white celebrities too often drown out non-white voices, even if that’s not their intention.
 But in late May, after the issue of his wedding location resurfaced online, he and Lively opened up.
 Along with donating another $200,000 to the NAACP Legal Defense Fund, they posted a message to their social accounts expressing shame over their ignorance about systemic racism: “We want to educate ourselves about other people’s experiences and talk to our kids about everything, all of it . . . especially our own complicity.”

 At Maximum Effort, that work is happening through diverse hiring, as well as by providing staff with equity in the company.
 “Representation and diversity need to be completely immersive,” Reynolds says.
 “Like, it needs to be embedded at the root of storytelling, and that’s in both marketing and Hollywood.
 When you add perspective and insight that isn’t your own, you grow.
 And you grow your company, too.”
 Recently, the company ramped up several large-scale pro bono campaigns, including a “prepare to vote” effort with the NAACP Legal Defense Fund.
 After that, focus will return to the rollout of Reynolds’s next movie, the sci-fi comedy Free Guy.
-In the movie, which 20th Century Fox hopes to release in December, Reynolds stars as a minor video-game character who starts to think for himself.
+In the movie, which 20th Century hopes to release in December, Reynolds stars as a minor video-game character who starts to think for himself.
 “It’s wish-fulfillment personified, and you don’t see a lot of that these days,” he says.
 “You see heroes clenching their jaw muscles and squinting for no reason and, you know, saying heroic stuff.
 But I like vulnerability.”